 It’s the same with trading; I love finding the setup, figuring the risk/reward, stalking the entry, managing the trade, and then trying to exit at the best possible point.
 But back then I didn’t have the choice, I had to do the “homework.”

-In 2008 I was asked to join a start-up, and that combined with the fact that I now had two young children, time constraints made doing the homework no longer just an annoying necessity, but a virtual impossibility.
+In 2008, I was asked to join a start-up, and that, combined with the fact that I now had two young children, created time constraints that meant doing the homework was no longer just an annoying necessity, but a virtual impossibility.

 That was when I slowly started to add subscription services to my tool bag.
 I say “slowly” because since I was in essence handing over the analysis part of my trading to a third party, I needed to be sure that I felt totally confident in their capabilities, as well as their ability to communicate information and ideas in a way that I could relate to.

 Now these services are an indispensable part of my trading, and I wouldn’t have it any other way.
 And to be totally clear, I am talking about a trading service, not a trading system.
 I have already covered why as a retail trader you will never be able to purchase a viable trading system.

 I’m sure that there are some hardcore purist neo-Luddites who think that because of this I canmno longer call myself a “serious” trader.
 Okay Jebediah, here’s an idea; why don’t you grab your typewriter, your telegraph, and your Victrola, throw them on your mule, and come join me here in the 21st Century?

 If you really think about it, using a service to find trade candidates is no different than using a scan to do the same thing.
 You are filtering down the universe of tradable instruments into a more focused and actionable list; the only difference being that the “filter” is not a bunch of code or if/then variables, but an experienced trader.
 The bonus here is that you can also interact with that trader in a real-time way via social media.